Bardoctorus/h2d/README.md

 # TODO

-- Add a loop to continue the program until a quit command -[x]
+- Add a loop to continue the program until a quit command - [x]
-- Oh god fix the loop its incrementing the answers in some wild way -[ ]
+- Oh god fix the loop its incrementing the answers in some wild way - [ ]
-- MAke quit command work []
+- MAke quit command work - [ ]
-- Add octal and binary to output [ ]
+- Add octal and binary to output - [ ]
-- Add input choice so you can input any one and get the conversion from any of the others. [ ]
+- Add input choice so you can input any one and get the conversion from any of the others. - [ ]

--[] Does
--[ ] Any
--[x] Of

-- [] this
-- [ ] shit
-- [x] work

-Fuck markdown.